Democrats focus on Wisconsin for 2020 convention, election

 Organizers painted Milwaukee as a vibrant, up-and-coming urban center, while giving a nod to its blue-collar roots.

 To show off the city, convention organizers provided tours of Milwaukee landmarks and neighborhoods to hundreds of members of the media from around the world who will be covering the event July 13-16.
-The tours promised stops at “iconic landmarks” and “exciting and important sites and communities that make up the vibrant fabric of Milwaukee.”

 It will be the first time in more than a century that Democrats will nominate their presidential candidate in a Midwestern city other than Chicago.
 Instead, the spotlight will shine for a week on a metro area of about 1.6 million people.